mmagnus/EvoClustRNA/docs/source/getstarted.md

 # Get Started

+(All the code can be executed in the folder evoClustRNA/test_data/rp13 of this repository)

 Prepare a multiple sequence alignment (MSA)
 -------------------------------------------

 For the target sequence, the user needs to prepare an alignment or download it from the from the Rfam database.
 The sequence similarity should be reduced, using JalView to keep only diverse representatives.
 In theory, all sequences could be folded but because of the computational costs of simulations (6-10h per sequence for 80 CPUs, using either SimRNAweb or Rosetta FARFAR), we decided to fold only 4 the shortest sequences from the MSA.
 Once the final set of homologs to be folded was selected, the positions common to all sequences selected were determined.

 ![](../pngs/rp13_alignment2.png)
-Figure. **The alignment preparation.** The conserved residues are marked with "x" in the pseudo-sequence "x".
+Figure 1. **The alignment preparation.** The conserved residues are marked with "x" in the pseudo-sequence "x".
 The marked as the conserved residues columns can be inspected in an arc diagrams of RNA secondary structures as the pink line (at the very bottom)

 ![](../pngs/jalview.png)
-Figure. **Obtain sequence and secondary structure**.
+Figure 2. **Obtain sequence and secondary structure**.
 Each sequence and associated secondary structure was "Saved as" to a Fasta file and used at the next stage of modeling with the use of the Jalview program.

 RNA 3D structure prediction to generate initial models
 -------------------------------------------